alzearafat/zealab-theme/README.md

 I made this WordPress theme for my own personal blog (http://zealab.com), with clean, simplicity and readability in mind.
 Because I want to focus on content rather than design, So don't expect too much...  ;-)

-This theme is made from Skeleton Framework (http://getskeleton.com/).

 HOW TO INSTALL
 ---------------